sreedharchalavadi/spotify-etl-de-prj/README.md

     songs_data
     artists_data

-    --> Move the data from processed folder and delete from the to_be_processed/ folder.
+    --> Move the raw data from the to_be_processed/  to the processed folder.
     This can be done by copying the data to the processed folder and delete from the to_be_processed/ folder. lambda function : spotify_transformation_load_function